materoy/Siemens-hackathon-safety-marker/README.md

 # Siemens Hackathon Safety Marker

 An app used for safety assurance of miners and workers in mines and factories.
-This project was dine in accordance with the Siemens Hackerthon Guidelines
+This project was done in accordance with the Siemens Hackerthon Guidelines

 ![coverage][coverage_badge]
 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link]